 When it’s Sunday #cheatday, we make cinnamon rolls.
 Oh man, these are delicious.
 Buttery, sugary, doughy goodness all rolled up and topped with a maple icing you could eat by itself.
 Even when eating clean, you gotta let yourself enjoy an occasional cheat to get it out of your system and then move on.
 And what better way to indulge than with these babies?
 Recipe and @youtube video #ontheblog at https://www.asweetpeachef.com/easy-cinnamon-roll-recipe/ @yahoofood @food52 @thefeedfeed @food_glooby @saveur

 It’s funny, really, because they aren’t even difficult to make.
 In fact, they’re pretty much no-fail.
 Triple sigh.
 Needless to say, we are super happy.
 The girls are ecstatic they can have homemade cinnamon rolls.
 I am relieved and happy I was finally able to overcome my ridiculous issue with cinnamon rolls.
 Dustin is happy we have this recipe on the blog and can check it off the list.

 All sorts of goodness.

-- 4 cups plus 1/2 cup all-purpose flour divided
+- 4 cups plus 1/2 cup whole wheat pastry flour divided

 - 1/2 tsp baking powder